qBasicBoy/SampleDevOpsRepo/DevOps-main/README.md

 # Details DevOps Repo

+BASED ON

-This repository holds the Devops Resources, it holds the yaml files for the pipelines in the [Dev Ops Pipelines Section](https://dev.azure.com/OrgName/Sample_Rackspace/_build)
+This repository holds the Devops Resources, it holds the yaml files for the pipelines in the [Dev Ops Pipelines Section](https://dev.azure.com/OrgNameProjNS/Sample_Rackspace/_build)

-More Information about yaml based pipelines can be found on the [Microsoft Site](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema)
+More Information about yaml based pipelines can be found on the [Microsoft Site](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema
+)

 **Table of Contents**
 [[_TOC_]]